chriscamacho/bulletCapi/readme.md

 initially used to provide a reference design that I used to begin writing capi.cpp and capi.hpp which constitutes the C++ layer between the C front end and the C++ backend
+This will be removed before long as the "wrapper" is already more fully featured that this example.

 ## The API
 is very tiny at the moment but it is grouped into a hopefully easy to